SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/minimum-number-of-owners.md

 {% hint style="warning" %}
 **Please note!**
 **In case you decide to click Accept Risk for the policy vulnerability**, **Microsoft Teams** or **Microsoft 365 Groups where the policy vulnerability was detected is considered compliant for the duration of time you selected when accepting the risk**.
-Syskit Point will not send any policy vulnerability e-mails or create policy vulnerability tasks during this timeframe.
+Syskit Point will not send policy vulnerability e-mails or create policy vulnerability tasks for this workspace during this timeframe.
 {% endhint %}